Table of Contents

 Diagnosis

-If a dog's penis is bleeding he should immediately see a veterinarian for a detailed examination and specific treatment.
+If a dog's penis is bleeding, one must immediately see a veterinarian for a detailed examination and specific treatment.
 A veterinarian will record a detailed history of the condition and conduct a thorough examination.

 Treatment for Canine Penile Bleeding

 Once a clear diagnosis is made by a veterinarian, the underlying cause should be treated accordingly.
-Infections can be treated with broad spectrum antibiotics and supportive drugs.
+Infections (either acute or chronic) requires a treatment with broad spectrum antibiotics and supportive drugs.
 Similarly, surgical procedures may be needed for more complicated cases of calculi accumulation (stones) and prostatic enlargement.
 Neutering a dog is one of most successful techniques used to treat symptoms of dog bleeding from penis.

-Supportive measures are essential along with specific treatment prescribed by the veterinarian; natural remedies such as Prospet Drops and Kidney Support, herbal extracts and supportive therapeutics prescribed by a veterinarian may help in speeding the recovery from a case of dog bleeding from penis and simultaneously reduces chances of common secondary problems.
+Supportive as well as preventive measures are essential along with specific treatment prescribed by the veterinarian; natural remedies such as Prospet Drops and Kidney Support, herbal extracts and supportive therapeutics prescribed by a veterinarian may help in speeding the recovery from a case of dog bleeding from penis and simultaneously reduces chances of common secondary problems.
+The natural remedies if used early can improve the urinary and reproductive health, thus might contribute in improving prognosis.

 Resource for Further Reading: